WebOrigami/docs/src/content/pattern/deep.md

 Until now, the "graphs" we've been working with are flat lists.
 Now that we've cleanly isolated our graph wrappers into classes, let's extend the `ObjectGraph` and `FilesGraph` classes to support arbitrarily deep trees.

-TODO: Need diagram

-With this step, you can think of an explorable graph as a _tree of promises_.
+As mentioned earlier, you can think of an explorable graph as a tree of promises.
 If you have a deep `FilesGraph` (below), you are essentially holding a tree of a promises for all the files in the corresponding file system hierarchy.

 ## Deep object graphs